 Navigating past fishing nets

-The last part of this river trip to Battambang we sail along many small, one-person fishing boats which try to catch fish with nets marked by floating plastic bottles.
+In the last part of this river trip to Battambang, we sail along many small, one-person fishing boats that try to catch fish with nets marked by floating plastic bottles.
 Our boat navigates carefully through these nets, regularly slows down, as to avoid damaging any of them.